 No part of me was comfortable.
 I furtively glanced around, noting the door all the way across the room.
 I wanted to leave.
 I could use the excuse of needing to go to the bathroom, then just stay in the hallway, out of sight, with a wall between me and her pain.

 Between her pain and mine.

 But I stayed.
 I wondered what my friends were thinking.
 I struggled to understand.
 I begged for relief, for release, for hope.

 I scanned the pages of lyrics, looking ahead, wanting to see the happy ending tied up in a bow.

 But it wasn’t there.
 A slight up-tick?
 I guess you could call it that.
 My friend described it profoundly: Ella Mine scraped the bottom with her music.
 Yes, that’s right.
 She scraped it clean and didn’t promise we would rise from it.
-Not today.

 Isn’t that right, though?
 Isn’t that the truth with which we are cursed, caught between the now and not yet?

 I listened to Ruth Naomi Floyd singing the songs of her great-great grandmother’s generation.
 A woman whose legacy lives on in her great-great granddaughter’s strong and courageous voice.